sebastian-brunner/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 # I received my  Master’s degree in Computer Science with major subject Artificial Intelligence and Robotics from the Technical University (TUM), Germany in 2014.
+# I am researcher at the Department of Cognitive Robotics at the Institute of Robotics and Mechatronics, German Aerospace Center (DLR).
+# My current research interests include robotics, AI, and autonomous system architectures.

 ---

-I am researcher at the Department of Cognitive Robotics at the Institute of Robotics and Mechatronics, German Aerospace Center (DLR).
-My current research interests include robotics, AI, and autonomous system architectures.
+Experienced researcher and engineer with a demonstrated history of working in the robotics industry.
+Skilled in Python, C++ and Software Engineering.
+Strong educational background with a Master of Science (M.Sc.) in Computer Science from Technical University Munich and a PhD (Dr.-Ing.) in Artificial Intelligence at the Chair of Artificial Intelligence at University Bremen.
+Author of several papers and software packages, most notable the [RAFCON](https://dlr-rm.github.io/RAFCON/) task control framework.